HuiLiuCode/pymdlog/README.md

 I use MD packages, such as [Amber][] and [NAMD][], in my research work.
 Each of them generates log files (mdout in Amber's terminology) while computing.
 Properties of the simulation system are recorded in the files.
-There are existing scripts for parsing them, like process_mdout.perl for Amber and namdplot for NAMD.
+There are existing scripts for parsing them, like `process_mdout.perl` for [Amber][] and `namdplot` for [NAMD][].
 However, I'm not satisfied with them.
 So I wrote this tool and made it publicly available.
 I found it useful and hope it is also helpful to you.

 [Amber]: http://ambermd.org/
 [NAMD]: http://www.ks.uiuc.edu/Research/namd/